 The Emerald Pool Trail starts out easy as you wander your way through some woods on a paved trail.
 You will hear the pool before you see it depending on the time of year as water crashes over a cliff into the first pool.
 You can even walk under the waterfall.
 Just watch out—it can get slippery.

 Water levels will be higher in spring and much lower in autumn.
 Either way, take note of the “hanging gardens” spilling over the canyon rock as you wander past.

-The trail from the lower Emerald Pool to the upper Emerald pool does get a little trickier, and is considered a moderate hike.
+The trail from the lower Emerald Pool to the Upper Emerald Pool does get a little trickier, and is considered a moderate hike.

 The paved trail disappears and you will walk on a sand and rock trail, which can get slippery in spots.
 There are no guardrails, so make sure young children stay away from the edge.

 If our 5 year old can do the entire round trip hike along the Emerald Pool trails, so can you.